smrutisahoo8/Guess-the-number/README.md

-This is a readme file
+# This is a game based on Javascript.
+This is developed by using HTML, CSS and javascript.